ryanpf/linux_rocksmith/guides/setup/fed-pipewire.md

-# JACK to ASIO with pipewire on Fedora Workstation
+# pipewire-jack on Fedora Workstation

+And Nobara, probably

+~~Last tested on Fedora Workstation 41.~~ I can't register the wineasio.dll files, see [#40](https://github.com/theNizo/linux_rocksmith/issues/40).
+Can't test this guide without it.

 ## Table of contents